FIFA World Cup 2018: 9 World Cup predictions that should be on your radar

 Croatia

-Croatia may not be at the heights of 2007 when they stopped England going to the European Championships, but this team still has talent.
+Croatia may not be at the heights of 2007 when they stopped England from going to the European Championships, but this team still has talent.

 Sergej Milinkovic-Savic